-Are we headed for a poorer United States?
-Growing wealth inequality by age puts younger households behind
+Are we headed for a poorer United States? has been added to your bookmarks.

 Millennial households in the United States have fewer assets and lower income than older households, which is a concern.
 Technology could come to rescue by improving productivity and helping people earn more, says Patricia Buckley.

 It's not a shock that younger people have fewer assets and lower income than older households.
 But what's striking is that the gap between these younger households and other age groups has been growing.

 Read the related article